"Can I Really Ship That?" — And Other Answers for Irregular Or Dangerous Goods Shipping

-There are a wide variety of items that are considered hazardous or dangerous by UPS®, and depending on the type of item and the method with which it is shipped, additional fees can apply and service agreements must be completed.
-Your shipping partners at Worldwide Express are well-versed in all the paperwork required to ship such items.
+There are a wide variety of items that are considered hazardous or dangerous materials by UPS®, and depending on the type of item and the method with which it is shipped, additional UPS shipping fees can apply and service agreements must be completed.
+Your dangerous goods shipping partners at Worldwide Express are well-versed in all the paperwork required to ship such items.

-Examples of items that typically fall into this category include:
+Examples of items that typically fall into the dangerous goods category include:

 - Lithium ion and lithium metal batteries

 - Firearms and ammunition

 Besides ensuring that you complete the proper documentation, when shipping hazmat materials and dangerous goods — proper packaging is also very important.
 Safe shipping starts with the outer box: make sure you select strong outer packaging that is able to resist crushing, tearing and other damage that could expose the contained goods.
 Carefully pad and separate dangerous and hazardous items from one another inside your package as well, including protecting battery terminals and keeping metal objects away from batteries.